OpenNebula/minione/README.md

 **Follow the detailed [tutorial](http://docs.opennebula.io/6.0/quick_start/deployment_basics/try_opennebula_on_kvm.html)**.

 ## Requirements
-You’ll need a server to try out OpenNebula.
+You’ll need a server (physical or virtual) to try out OpenNebula.
 The provided Host should have a fresh default installation of the required operating system with the latest updates and without any customizations.

 - 4 GiB RAM
 - 20 GiB free space on disk